SlugMaster1/SIV-US-Cyber-Open/challenges/Crypto/polynomial-enragement/writeup/writeup.md

 ## Solution

 The if not for the $n$ polynomials this problem could be solved rather easily by performing a polynomial GCD.
 This is like a normal GCD except with polynomials.
-If I were given $fg$ and $fh$ I could find thier shared factor using the **gcd** function in sagemath.
+If I were given $fg$ and $fh$ I could find their shared factor using the **gcd** function in Sagemath.
 The problem is that the two small noise polynomials disallow this, so the goal is to find a way to get rid of them.

-I am not quite sure what the intended solution to this problem was, I know that it isnt the way I solved it, but I think that alternative ways of solving problems can give a lot of insight.
+I am not quite sure what the intended solution to this problem was, I know that it isn't the way I solved it, but I think that alternative ways of solving problems can give a lot of insight.
 My method relies on the fact that I already know the first 8 characters of the flag.
 This because the flag must start with `SIVUSCG{` which means that I also know the first 8 terms in the flag polynomial.
-Using this knowlage I can start calculating from the smallest terms first. *Note I will be using the notation $p_1(1)$ as a way of describing getting the $x^1$ term from the polynomial, this is not $p_1$ evaluated at $x=1$*
+Using this knowledge I can start calculating from the smallest terms first. *Note I will be using the notation $p_1(1)$ as a way of describing getting the $x^1$ term from the polynomial, this is not $p_1$ evaluated at $x=1$*

 So we know that $p_1(0) = f(0)g(0) + n_1(0)$ because that is the only way to make an $x^0$ term in a polynomial.
 We know $p_1(0)$ because it is in the polynomial we are given, and we know $f(0)$ because it is just the ascii value of the first character of the flag (S) which is 83.
 If we plug the values we know into the equation we get:

 $92 = 83g(0) + n_1(0)$

 Which leaves me with two unknowns and only one equation.
-This is not possible to solve normally, but I am going to employ a forbidden technique where I completley igore the error term $n_1$.
+This is not possible to solve normally, but I am going to employ a forbidden technique where I completely ignore the error term $n_1$.
 Why can I do this?
 Well if we look at the way that the noise polynomials are generated:
 ```python
 noise1 = P.random_element(degree=5)
 noise2 = P.random_element(degree=5)